-Michigan Tech Will Return to Campus in the Fall of 2020
+Michigan Tech Has Returned to Campus for Fall 2020

-The University is fully prepared and excited to welcome students, faculty, and staff back to campus for face-to-face learning and events for the 2020-2021 academic year.
+Students, faculty, and staff are back on campus for face-to-face learning and events for the 2020-2021 academic year.

 Virtual Town Hall: Plan to Return to Campus

 MTU Flex Task Force held a virtual town hall for Michigan Tech students to discuss a plan to return to campus for fall 2020 on Friday, July 10, 2020.

 COVID-19 has taught us that, as an institution, we can respond with flexibility in the face of a crisis.
-We are taking the best of what we've learned and bringing it forward to the next academic year.
-It's likely that some disruption from COVID-19 will continue into the fall of 2020.
+We brought the best of what we learned this spring forward to the 2020-2021 academic year.
+It’s likely that some disruption from COVID-19 will continue into the fall of 2020.
 Our proactive response to that possibility is the MTU Flex initiative.

 MTU Flex is built on Michigan Tech's institutional agility.
 It will allow us to make adjustments as required with the least amount of disruption to students, faculty, and staff.
 This helps ensure continuity of education, teaching, research, and workflow while continuing to prioritize the health and well-being of the Michigan Tech community.